katoretb/katoretb/README.md

 	<b>Sittha Darapisut</b>
 </h1>

 Hi!
 I'm Sittha Darapisut, a student at Chulalongkorn University.
+Also a lone wolf programmer.
 I'm a hobbyist programmer looking to expand my arsenal of programming language I can use.

 <br>